-Day 3: Shanghai
+DAY 3: SHANGHAI

-Today's explorations include the peaceful Yu Garden and the atmospheric alleys of the Old Town.
+Today's explorations include the peaceful Yu Garden and the atmospheric alleys of the old town.
 Admire the magnificent colonial architecture along the Huangpu River with a stroll along the Bund before visiting the Silk Museum.
-Cruise on the Huangpu River for stunning night vistas.
+Sightseeing today involves a full day of touring around the centre of the city with three to four hours on foot.
+Later cruise on the mighty Huangpu River for stunning night vistas.